Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Hurricanes and their opponents score an average of 59.4 points per game, 1.6 fewer than Saturday's total.

-- The 57.1 PPG average total in Seminoles games this season is 3.9 points fewer than this game's over/under.
+- The 61 over/under in this game is 3.9 points above the 57.1 average total in Seminoles games this season.

 Miami Stats and Trends